 Wednesdays - clinical case conferences

-Clinical case conferences are held at Saint Marys Hospital and alternate between the adult inpatient neurology, the child and adolescent neurology, neurosurgery and neuro-ophthalmology divisions.
+Clinical case conferences are held at Mayo Clinic Hospital, Saint Marys Campus, and alternate between the adult inpatient neurology, the child and adolescent neurology, neurosurgery and neuro-ophthalmology divisions.

 Fridays - subspecialty conferences